Kumar-2006/GM_Consultants/README.md

    ## ☁️ Move Local Data to MongoDB Atlas

-   - **Install MongoDB Database Tools**: Open an elevated PowerShell window and run `choco install mongodb-database-tools`.
+   - **Install MongoDB Database Tools** (if you have existing local data to migrate): open an elevated PowerShell window and run `choco install mongodb-database-tools`.
 If you do not use Chocolatey, download the Windows installer from the official MongoDB Database Tools page and add the installation folder to your `PATH`.
-   - **Export the local database**: Ensure your local MongoDB server is running (for example, via `mongod.bat`), then run `mongodump --uri "mongodb://localhost:27017/gm-consultants" --out "./backups/gm-consultants-export"`.
+   - **Export the local database** (optional migration step): run `mongodump --uri "mongodb://localhost:27017/gm-consultants" --out "./backups/gm-consultants-export"` from the environment that still has the legacy data.
    - **Prepare your Atlas cluster**: Create a free or paid cluster in MongoDB Atlas, create a database user with username/password authentication, and whitelist your current IP address.
    - **Restore into Atlas**: Run `mongorestore --nsInclude "gm-consultants.*" --uri "mongodb+srv://<username>:<password>@<cluster-host>/gm-consultants" "./backups/gm-consultants-export/gm-consultants"` to upload the dump.
    - **Update environment variables**: Set the Atlas connection string in `.env` so the application points to the cloud database.
 Restart the server to pick up the new configuration.